ansyblenetwork/aquietlife/_posts/2021-07-05-choosing-strikes.md

 > Now at a place like Berkshire Hathaway or even the Daily Journal, we’ve done better than average.
 And now there’s a question, why has that happened?
 Why has that happened? __And the answer is pretty simple.
 We tried to do less.__
 >
 > __We never had the illusion we could just hire a bunch of bright young people and they would know more than anybody about canned soup and aerospace and utilities and so on and so on and so on.
 We never had that dream.__

-### Delta: mostly unnecessary

-I've [noted before](% post_url 2021-07-04-choosing-expirations %}) that I do not like discussing options Greeks.
-Here is an example of why.

-I just watched a Tasty Trade video discussing the "perfect delta" to trade at.
-They roughly agreed with my point that the answer is not clear, and their explanations were actually pretty similar to mine, at least in spirit.
-However, as part of their discussion, they kept saying something to the effect of:

-> Our research shows that 0.5 delta contracts are the most capital efficient.

-That claim bugs me to no end, and here's why: A 0.5 delta contract is synonymous with an ATM contract.
-The conclusion of their research was the trivial fact that an ATM contract is most premium-efficient.

-This is just one instance demonstrating the harm of options Greeks: They mostly serve to obfuscate.
-This case was perhaps a mostly harmless instance of grandstanding, but sometimes the obfuscation leads to real detriment.